Your Attention Please

 Maybe you do read a lot

 If you’re a reader who wants to improve in all phases of communication, you’ve come to the right place.
 I will give you plenty to read and consider, all tied to how you write — or could write.
-Yes, totally free!

 What will you read?
 You will read provocative ideas to challenge your understanding (and comfort level, beware) on a number of topics related to writing, language, and communication.
 You can see my discussion categories (and some sub-categories), on the menu toward the top of this front page.
+I am trained to write original theory.
+That’s one reason I can promise to present to you ideas and practices you can’t find elsewhere.
+I develped them, myself, well aware of “the field.”

 The freedom of not doing it for the money

 Because I hold no profit motive, I can write exactly what I think will help you the most, not what will “attract clicks”!
 I’m not counting clicks or views or anything else!
-I don’t care if I gain a million views or two dozen.
+I don’t care if I gain a million views or three dozen.
 It doesn’t affect my paycheck, because (IRS, take note) there isn’t one coming!
 I’m fine with that.

 I want quality, not quantity.
 If you do like to read — at least thoughtful writing with lots of fresh ideas and originality — and you read mindfully, with a learner’s mind and a do-er’s heart — then that’s what I call quality.
 I will happily teach you.

-The “Zizzi Method of Activated Writing”
+So what is this “Zizzi Method of Activated Writing”

-For one such place to read Lesson #1 — which is the most likely to immediately improve your writing in both beauty and effectiveness — check out the main menu tab “Big-Picture Concepts” and hover/click your way to the sub-menu, “Foundational Issues.”
+To read Lesson #1 — which will help you to immediately improve your writing (online, especially) in both clarity and effectiveness — check out the main menu tab “Big-Picture Concepts” and hover/click your way to the sub-menu, “Foundational Issues.”
+Then scroll down past some other posts to find “Lesson #1.

 Help!
 I Need Somebody